Customer Data Platforms: A New Tool to Unify Customer Data

 Other core CDP features include retaining full detail of inputs; building a unified profile for each customer; and making all data accessible to other systems.
 Technically, most CDPs use NoSQL data stores such as Hadoop or MongoDB, enabling them to store both structured and unstructured data such as Web browser logs.
 Nearly all CDPs are cloud-based although about half also allow on-premises or private cloud deployment.
 Some have large libraries of connectors to common CRM, e-commerce, Web analytics, business intelligence, reporting, and other systems.
 Many offer analytical capabilities such as predictive model building and personalization features such as message selection.

 The sheer variety of CDP configurations can be confusing.
 It’s best to think of CDPs as platforms that build a unified customer database.
 All CDPs do this.
 Some CDP vendors supplement their platform with applications for analytics and personalization; other vendors rely on third party developers for those apps.
-It’s no different from the way that Apple and Android build some apps for their smartphone platforms while also supporting apps built by others.
+It’s similar to how Apple and Android build some apps for their smartphone platforms while also supporting apps built by others.

 CDPs are not the only packaged systems that build a unified, persistent customer database.
 Some CRM, Web personalization, email, marketing automation, and other customer-facing systems also have this capability.
 In many cases, however, those systems only make their database available to their own components: it is like a smartphone that does not allow third-party apps.
 Some businesses are happy with this, finding the single vendor’s products adequate and preferring to avoid the work of integrating multiple vendors’ products.
 Other organizations prefer an open approach that lets them use whichever apps they prefer.